MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/resource-consistency/index.md

 If you answered *no* to any of the above points, place the resource in another resource group.

 > [!IMPORTANT]
 > Resource groups are region specific; but it's common for resources to be in different regions within the same resource group because they're managed together as described above.
-For more information about region selection, see [Multiple regions](../../migrate/azure-best-practices/multiple-regions.md).
+For more information about region selection, see [Select Azure regions](../../ready/azure-setup-guide/regions.md).

 ## Deployment consistency